 I must confess, this is the first time I’ve made chili without opening a single can.
 I usually reach for canned tomatoes, tomato paste – and (gasp!) canned beans if I’m in a major hurry.
 I can’t tell you how good it feels, and tastes, to make an utterly unprocessed version.

 Thank you, mom, for being such an inspiration to me.
-Also, for this bean salad recipe.
+Also, for this super-simple four bean salad recipe.